 Creating a flat pattern view is usually pretty simple.
 Just be aware that you are using the sheet metal environment when making sheet metal parts in CAD.
 There you have the option to “generate a flat pattern” which you can easily add to the main drawing.

 If you are using the standard part environment, the same option is not available.
 Still, many CAD programs have the possibility to convert a standard part into sheet metal if the part properties correspond to sheet metal (e.g. uniform thickness, inside radius, etc.).

 A section view can easily display some of the part features that are not evident when looking just from the outset.
 Cross section is the preferred option compared to hidden lines as it brings more clarity.
-The cross hatching feature is and indicator for cross sectional views.
+The cross hatching feature is an indicator for cross sectional views.

 This is the same image we used for illustrating the section view.
 With one slight difference – the side view includes cutouts.
 Cutouts can reduce the number of different views on a single drawing.

 Thus, we could easily delete the section view and add all the necessary dimensions to cutouts.